 How does being a child of God influence your work as an artist?

 “Being a child of God comes with the responsibility and discipline of always spreading a message that encourages people, whether saved or unsaved, to draw closer to the likeness of God.
 So it has moved me to theme the message within all of my poems around hope, faith and love.”

 If you could say one thing to today’s young artists, what would that be?

-Whatever it is that you desire to become don’t wait until the stars are perfectly aligned.
-Start with what you have, have the courage to start even though you know you are not yet the best and you don’t have the required equipment.
+Don’t wait until the stars are perfectly aligned before you begin.
+Start with what you have; dare to start even though you know you are not yet the best and don’t have the required equipment.
 Start today.
 Nothing is more important than starting and maintaining consistency.